Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 Let's say we're designing a mission card with 3 DP in Technology and 1 DP in Divinity.
 The challenge involves deploying a Technology unit with a specific keyword and then using that unit to destroy an opponent's unit.

-1.  **Difficulty Level:** This challenge seems moderately difficult, potentially a Level 3 (3-4 CP).
-2.  **Domain Point Modifier:** The challenge is primarily aligned with Technology (3 DP), so it receives a 0 CP modifier.
-3.  **Preliminary Challenge CP:** 3 (Difficulty Level) + 0 (Domain Modifier) = 3 CP
+1.  **Preliminary Challenge CP:** 4 (Domain Points) = 4 CP
-4.  **Ability Strength and Adjustment:**  Let's assume the mission card's abilities are relatively powerful.
-To compensate, the Preliminary Challenge CP is reduced by 1 CP.
-5.  **Final Challenge CP:** 3 CP - 1 CP = 2 CP
+3.  **Final Challenge CP:** 4 CP * 3 CP = 12 CP

-This 2 CP value would then be used in the Adjusted CP calculation for the mission card.
+This 12 CP value would then be used in the Adjusted CP calculation for the mission card.

 #### Example Challenges

 To give you a taste of the challenges that await, here are a few examples from different domains

- * Generic (1 point): Play three cards of a specific type (e.g., Unit, Event) in a single turn.
+ * 9 points: Deploy three mech cards in a single turn.
- * Technology (2 points): Activate a tech device that temporarily disables all of your opponent's assets for one turn.
+ * 15 points: Activate a tech device that temporarily disables all of your opponent's assets for one turn.
- * Magic (3 points): Channel elemental forces to cast a spell that removes all enemy units in a chosen row from the battlefield.
+ * 12 points: Channel elemental forces to cast a spell that removes all enemy units in a chosen row from the battlefield.
- * Psionics (4 points): Create a psychic barrier that renders your units immune to all forms of attack for one turn.
+ * 23 points: Create a psychic barrier that renders your units immune to all forms of attack for one turn.
- * Divinity (2 points): Receive a divine blessing that doubles the strength of one of your units for a turn.
+ * 6 points: Receive a divine blessing that doubles the strength of one of your units for a turn.

 These are just a few examples, and the possibilities for challenge design are vast.
 As you explore Quantum Nexus, you'll encounter a wide range of challenges that will test your strategic skills and reward your ingenuity.